YArane/ECSE-428-Book-Swap/README.md

   `cd ECSE-428-Book-Swap`

 3. Create a new virtualenv for the project.
 You will automatically be using it by running this command.
-If you want to stop using it run `deactivate`, and to start using it again run `workon bookswap`
+If you want to stop using it run `deactivate`, and to start using it again run `workon bookswap`.

   `mkvirtualenv bookswap`

+  For Windows, you can initialize the folder for the virtual environment by running this command.
+You can activate the virtualenv by running 'activate' from the folder's Scripts directory.

+  `virtualenv bookswap`

 3. Install the dependencies by running the following (the file requirements.txt contains a list of all the dependecies used by the project)